SamSteffen/ECHO-Marketing/README.md

 Completing registration prior to or following an ECHO session is NOT required to attend and participate in ECHO Idaho sessions.

-Until September of 2022, the University of Idaho utilized MailChimp as its primary email communications instrument.
+Until November of 2022, the University of Idaho utilized MailChimp as its primary email communications instrument.

 ### Types of Emails Sent by ECHO Idaho
 From its inception ECHO Idaho has utilized several types of email campaigns to effectively recruit and maintain attendance across series: